prodev1000/index/README.md

     # Run the agent with a task
     output = await agent.run(
-        "Navigate to news.ycombinator.com, find a post about AI, and summarize it" )
+        prompt="Navigate to news.ycombinator.com, find a post about AI, and summarize it" )

     # Print the result